l-Luna/CyclicCompiler/README.md

-# CyclicCompiler
+# Cyclic Compiler
-A compiler for a java-like pet JVM language.
+A compiler for a java-like pet JVM language, Cyclic.
 Not ready to use yet.